declarativesystems/r_profile/REFERENCE.md

 ### r_profile::linux::sysctl

-Profile::Linux::Sysctl

-Control sysctl values (kernel tuning) on Linux.
-Not to be confused with systemctl (services).
 Settings will take place immediately when puppet is run and will also be persisted /etc/sysctl.d to survive across reboots.
 There is no support in this class for removing entries that have previously been set since the